-Over several decades, many destinations in every continent, and home waters of Western Pennsylvania, Eastern Idaho, and South Florida, I’ve learned to make friends with professional fly fishing guides who tie their flies.
-They are the fishing diviners of this fly fishing world.
+Over several decades, many destinations in every continent, and home waters of Western Pennsylvania, Eastern Idaho, South Florida, and now the foothills of the Appalachians in North Georgia, I’ve learned to make friends with professional fly fishing guides who tie their flies.
+They are the fishing diviners of the fly fishing world I know.

 What does that mean?

 Superior guides will almost always tie flies because they have only one objective in mind: their clients catch fish in their fishery.

 In many cases, guides find that a named fly’s recipe lacks some fundamental need of the principal target species in their fishery.
 Then, of course, there are some flies without borders, like the Woolly Bugger.
 Still, it gets a modifying haircut or fitted with something new or deleted from it that better interests targeted species in distant fisheries.